Shipton Bellinger Primary School

 Phonics

-We use Little Wandle Letters and Sounds as our Systematic, Synthetic Phonics scheme.
+We use Little Wandle Letters and Sounds as our systematic, synthetic phonics scheme.
 Discrete phonics teaching is taught in the earliest days of Early Years and continues until our learners have a mastery of the graphemes and phonemes that make up the English language and are able to apply them to read a wide range of words fluently.
-Click on the links below to find more information about how reading is taught in the early stages of your child's journey.
+Learners will take part in daily small group reading and a daily whole class phonics lesson.
+They are also able to access a wide range of text genres through our Big Cat reading scheme.
+Catch up programs are built into the Little Wandle progression to ensure that no one misses out on any of this vital knowledge.

 Little Wandle for Parents Glossary of terms Grow the Code Little Wandle Policy